Earth has no sorrow that heaven cannot heal.

 We call everyone to help end violence, especially when it threatens the lives of children.
 As a community, we should strive to create a space for children to live that is safe, tolerant, and compassionate.
 Acts of violence threaten us all, even when directed at specific groups," advocate the directors of the Amazing Tutors Children's Foundation.

 The event was organized by the student volunteers of the Amazing Tutors Children's Foundation.
 We are grateful for everyone's support and encouragement in helping us build peace together.
+We extend our gratitude to our community members for attending the vigil for the fallen family members of the New Zealand Shooting.
 We seek to build communities by supporting youth and children through educational and volunteer opportunities in Surrey, BC.
 We involve our students and tutors in various programs, such as the leadership youth program.
 We need more people to join us.
 For more information about this event or about our programs, please contact us today at 604-765-4099 or send us an email using the contact form.

 A Snowy Walk in Beauty, Compassion, Grace and Mercy